My career so far has all been a gamble.

 When I left a safe, corporate job to join a startup, I was often asked two questions:

 My answer to both questions was the same: I don't know.

 What I was betting on was that if it turned out well, I'd have a set of skills and experiences, combined with the money and personal network I'd need to do something.
 And being in an entrepreneurial environment, meeting interesting people doing interesting things, an opportunity was bound to come along sooner or later, and I'd be in a position to capitalise on it.
 The perfect parlay.

-In reality, it didn’t work out.
-I was fired (more on that soon).
+In reality, it didn't work out.
+I was fired.
 But despite that, I still have a set of skills and experiences, as well as more money, more time, and more relationships than I did when I left the corporate world.
-So, even though I failed, I’m still in a position to take those resources and parlay them into something new which, over the past few weeks, I have done quite successfully (so far).
+So, even though I failed, I'm still in a position to take those resources and parlay them into something new which, over the past few weeks, I have done quite successfully (so far).
 Which is what I was aiming to do all along anyway.
 (So did I really fail?)

 Until last week, I sort of realised what I was doing, but couldn't explain it in any kind of rigorous framework.
 But that all changed last week with Venkatesh Rao's fantastic tweetstorm.
 I can't do it justice by explaining, it, so you should read the whole thing.
 But here was the most relevant excerpt for me:

 1/ To parlay something into something else is to turn a small advantage into a big one via a sequence of unplanned, but not unanticipated, gambles.
 It is the essence of finding serendipity.

 2/ In an environment shaped by exponential change -- Moore's Law or gene sequencing for example -- parlaying is a survival skill.